Why Should I Use HDPE Plastic Materials?

 In addition, HDPE materials from Scranton Products are GREENGUARD Gold Certified.
 This exclusive certification features extremely strict criteria and takes into account certain safety factors for sensitive individuals, making Scranton Products’ HDPE brands perfectly suitable for use in healthcare facilities and schools.

-Scranton Products brands are made from recycled materials and are 100% recyclable themselves.
+Scranton Products brands are 100% recyclable at end of use.
 Plus the plastic is solid colored throughout.
 That means no volatile organic compound emissions inside your facility, no chipping, and no need to repaint.

 Lower Long-Term Costs